Catch the Vibe: The Impact of Your Moods & Behaviors

 Q: Is Something Actually Happening in My Body and Brain to Make This Shift?

 A: As this phenomenon occurs, a few important things are happening in your brain.
 First and foremost, as you encounter other people’s panic, for example, your own prefrontal cortex (PFC) essentially shuts down and your stress center, or amygdala, is activated.
 This sets off a cascade effect in your central nervous system.
 That’s important because your PFC is in charge of executive functioning – including the ability to be rational, plan ahead, retain information, curb impulses, exercise compassion and empathy, and so much more.
 As stress takes over, we lose our calm, rational thoughts.

-Because we’re wired to be social creatures who can function as a group, feeling each other’s emotions is an adaptive skill we evolved over many years in order to survive.
-However, experiencing this at the grocery store in 2020, is not adaptive in a positive way.
-In our modern dense population, it can cause a “pandemic” of its own based on fear and panic.
+Because we’re wired to be social creatures who can function as a group, feeling each other’s emotions is an adaptive skill.
+We evolved related abilities over many years in order to survive.

 A: You already have a profound impact on every person you encounter – especially those closest to you.
 The best and most powerful thing you can do for everyone is to take care of yourself.